The political risk in UK business from geopolitical turbulence is compounded by the uncertainty Brexit brings to the boardroom.

-To pass the time during a prolonged dull spell, a stock market analyst recently produced an analysis which showed that at least three quarters of the British companies in the FTSE 100 index were in some significant way dependent on politics and politicians for a major slice of their profits.
+To pass the time during a prolonged dull spell, a stock market analyst recently produced an analysis which showed that at least three quarters of UK businesses in the FTSE 100 index were in some significant way dependent on politics and politicians for a major slice of their profits.

 In defence and many other industries, government was a major customer; in transport it created and took away monopolies; in telecoms it controlled spectrum; in pharmaceuticals it approved products; in utilities it regulated prices.
 And all this was before it granted and took away investment incentives or invented new fundraising wheezes such as the air transport and banking levies or the insurance premium tax.

-The observation is worth noting because it underlines that political risk has always been with us, even in Western democracies.
+The observation is worth noting because it underlines that political risk in UK business has always been with us.
 But it also serves to underline why it is that the current times are so unusual.
 We have had several decades to grow used to the idea that governments and their regulatory agencies play by the rules so, even if we do not like them much, we know what to expect.

 What is now different is that this has gone by the board.
 Consistency and continuity are so last century.
 The defining feature of politics today is its sheer unpredictability.
-The result is that of all the challenges facing business geopolitical risk is probably the fastest growing.
+The result is that of all the political issues in business, geopolitical risk is probably the fastest growing.
 It certainly has the ability to play havoc with the best laid plans.

-For any UK-based firm or companies with investments here, Brexit must come top of this list.
+For any UK-based firm or companies with investments here, Brexit must come top of the list of political issues in business.
 A year ago no major business took as real the possibility that the UK might vote to leave the European Union.
 But this is what happened and, having spent 40 years trying to harmonise standards, integrate markets and create cross-border supply chains, business now faces the possibility that some, if not all, will have to be undone.

 But in many ways Brexit is the beginning of the geopolitical story rather than its end.
 Leaving the world’s richest market to trade even more successfully elsewhere implies that the UK will enter into a rash of trade deals.
 But each potential partner will demand access to some currently protected part of our market in return for opening up its own.
 Each deal will come gift-wrapped with its own ticking time bomb of political risk.